If you make wine, import wine into Australia or sell it by wholesale, you'll generally have to account for wine equalisation tax (WET).

 - In the additional costs section of a sale invoice, include the WET service item.
 Make sure you select the WET account that was created in Xero under the account column to ensure the WET is mapped to the correct account in your COA.

-In the example below the WET amount will total to $217.50 (this was worked out by multiplying the total product line items by 29%).
+In the example below the WET amount will total to $217.50 (this was worked out by multiplying the total product line items before tax by 29%).
+GST is then applied to the total.

 - This is how the above transactions affect the General Ledger Report in Xero.